 We have been preparing generations of young people to take their place as leaders of the community for over 40 years.
-As the only Catholic elementary school on the San Mateo Coast we serve students from the coastal communities of Pacifica, Montara, Moss Beach, El Granada and Half Moon Bay as well as families from San Francisco, San Bruno, South San Francisco, Millbrae and Daly City.
+As the only Catholic elementary school on the San Mateo Coast, we serve students from the coastal communities of Pacifica, Montara, Moss Beach, El Granada and Half Moon Bay as well as families from San Francisco, San Bruno, South San Francisco, Millbrae and Daly City.

 We partner with the San Francisco Opera Guild to introduce our students to the wonders of music and drama.

 At Good Shepherd School we believe education is a process that includes every dimension of a student’s life: spiritual, intellectual, emotional, social, cultural, and physical.
 Extra-curricular programs such as Band, Boys’ and Girls’ Scouts, Student Council and CYO Athletics offer students more opportunities for growth.
-Our Extended Care program provides homework help and coordinates with the athletic program to insure that our athletes can balance practice with study time.
+Our Extended Care program provides homework help and coordinates with the athletic program to ensure that our athletes can balance practice with study time.

 As a Catholic institution, we are committed to promoting a deep sense of the dignity and uniqueness of every person and an appreciation and respect for all people.
-Commitment to the teaching of Catholic Social Justice is an integral part of of our school.
+Commitment to the teaching of Catholic Social Justice is an integral part of our school.
 It is very evident in the weekly St. Vincent de Paul Lunch Program.
 Each Friday morning two classes with the help of their teachers and parents prepare 120 lunches for a soup kitchen sponsored by the St. Vincent de Paul Society in neighboring South San Francisco.
 The parents and students raise the money to sponsor the program, shop for the supplies as well as make and deliver the lunches

-Our school community is a family and like a family we are committed to giving our students the spiritual, social and academic tools they will need to be productive members of the 21st century society.
+Our school community is a family and like a family, we are committed to giving our students the spiritual, social and academic tools they will need to be productive members of the 21st-century society.